gonzalo123/playing_with_nameko/README.md

 In the opposite way I've found two possible solutions.

-The first on is create a simple RabbitMQ consumer listening to one queue acting as a proxy and redirecting messages to nameko.
+The first one is to create a simple RabbitMQ consumer listening to one queue (acting as a proxy) and redirecting messages to nameko.

 ```python
 import pika